DysphoricUnicorn/fediSqueak/README.md

 Build in React Native for iOS and Android.
 Very much work in progress.

+## Current state of the project

+As it stands right now, this app cannot do most things it will have to do before becoming a client anyone would want to actually use.
+Check out the [MVP project board](https://github.com/users/DysphoricUnicorn/projects/1/views/1) to see what it still lacks.

+As it stands currently, even installing the project is a bit annoying since we've got some peer dependency mismatches that make it impossible to just run `npm install`, you will need to add `--force`, which should really be fixed...

 ## Reasoning

 Most clients available for mobile devices are made primarily for use with Mastodon.
 This leads to annoying bugs when encountering the things that GoToSocial does differently than Mastodon.
 Also, my favourite Mastodon client seems to no longer be in active development, so I can not hope that its developer fixes any bugs in it, no matter if they relate to GoToSocial or not.

 ## Naming